iSHAREScheme/eSEALsGuide/CSR.md

 ## 2. CSR creation with OpenSSL

+The following section has been tested with OpenSSL 3.3.2 on Windows (find installable [here](https://github.com/openssl/openssl/wiki/Binaries)) and should work with OpenSSL 3.x on any system.

 Use the following config file as a template and fill it with your own information.
+Store as `openssl-csr-config.cnf`.
+Available as download [here](./openssl-csr-config.cnf).

 ```ini
 [ req ]